blagerweij/dotfiles/README.md

 Update the .gitattributes file in your home-dir to specify which files require encryption.

-## Homebrew
+## Install all software packages

-Homebrew is a very convenient package manager for MacOS.
-On a fresh machine, you'll need to install Homebrew first:
+Remember Homebrew, the very convenient package manager for MacOS ?
+On a fresh machine, you can install all software stored in the 'Brewfile' :

-    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-Then, you can install all packages using the `Brewfile` bundle stored in the .bin folder:

     brew bundle install